EmmaJane22/explorer-scouts/README.md

 * 'integrity' and 'cross origin' code was removed to improve performance.

 ## Contrast Checker
-The colours used in the site were checked for contrast using https://coolors.co/contrast-checker/ to improve accessibility.
+The colours used in the site were checked for contrast using https://coolors.co/contrast-checker/ and results were 'super'.

 ___